rishitasarin/EMG-Research/Day 6 + Day 7/README.txt

 	I exported the model into my MATLAB workspace and ran it with my test data.
 Results can be found in the angry_smiling.mlx file.

 Worked on MATLAB file to explain iEMG
+-iEMG means integrated EMG.
+This is the sum of the absolute value of raw EMG data.
+We use it to understand a raise in signal power and amplitude.